 Alterna Savings employs a range of policies and practices to mitigate credit risk, the most common of which is accepting collateral.
 A valuation of the collateral obtained is prepared as part of the loan origination process and reviewed periodically.
-The credit enhancements Alterna Savings holds as security for loans include (i) residential lots and properties, (ii) recourse to business assets such as real estate, equipment, inventory and accounts receivable, (iii) recourse to the commercial real estate properties being financed, and (iv) recourse to liquid assets, guarantees and securities.
+The credit enhancements Alterna Savings holds as security for loans include: (i) residential lots and properties; (ii) recourse to business assets such as real estate, equipment, inventory and accounts receivable; (iii) recourse to the commercial real estate properties being financed; and (iv) recourse to liquid assets, guarantees and securities.
 The policies regarding obtaining collateral have not significantly changed during the reporting period and there have been no significant changes in the overall quality of the collateral held since the prior period.
 Alterna Savings closely monitors collateral held for financial assets considered to be credit-impaired, as it becomes more likely Alterna Savings will take possession to mitigate potential credit losses.
-Below are details of loans neither past due nor impaired as well as collateral repossessed during the period, by asset class.
+Below are details of collateral repossessed during the period, by asset class.

-31 D ec 2018 31 De ec 2017
+31 De ec 2019 31 Dec 2018

 Personal Loans

-Collateral repossession: Carrying value at balance sheet date of collateral properties possessed during the period
+Collateral repossession: Carrying value at consolidated balance sheet date of collateral properties possessed

-(000s) \$ 2 \$ -
+during the period (000s) \$ 7 \$ 2

 Residential Mortgage Loans

-Collateral repossession: Carrying value at balance sheet date of collateral properties possessed during the period
+Collateral repossession: Carrying value at consolidated balance sheet date of collateral properties possessed

-(000s) \$ 250 \$ 1,697
+during the period (000s) \$ 471 \$ 250

 Commercial Loans

-Collateral repossession: Carrying value at balance sheet date of collateral properties possessed during the period
+Collateral repossession: Carrying value at consolidated balance sheet date of collateral properties possessed

-(000s) \$ 1,939 \$ -
+during the period (000s) \$ 135 \$ 1,939

 Total

-Collateral repossession: Carrying value at balance sheet date of collateral properties possessed during the period
+Collateral repossession: Carrying value at consolidated balance sheet date of collateral properties possessed

-(000s) \$ 2,191 \$ 1,697
+during the period (000s) \$ 613 \$ 2,191